 Boiling your kettle, using your washing machine or charging your phone are everyday uses of household electricity, yet we don’t always think about the connection between those activities and what we pay for our electricity use.

-We did some research using common household examples to show what a dollar’s worth of electricity use* looks like.
-You might be surprised at what’s revealed!
+We did some research using common household examples to show what a dollar’s worth of electricity use looks like based on a sample of average EnergyAustralia usage costs as of September 2023. * You might be surprised at what’s revealed!

-Starting in the kitchen, $1 of electricity gets you:
+Starting in the kitchen, $1 of electricity could get you:

-Moving into the family and lounge room, $1 of electricity gets you:
+Moving into the family and lounge room, $1 of electricity could get you:

-9 months of charging your smart phone, or 22 hours of TV time, or 83 hours on a laptop or 17 hours on a desktop computer.
+7 months of charging your smart phone, 18 hours of TV time, 67 hours on a laptop or 14 hours on a desktop computer.

-In the laundry, $1 gets you 4 washing machine cycles or 1 cycle of your clothes dryer.
+In the laundry, $1 could get you 3 washing machine cycles or 1 cycle of your clothes dryer.

-Around the house, with your heating, cooling and lighting, for $1 you get 216 hours’ use of a ceiling fan, or around 3 hours of cooling or 2 hours of heating through a split system, or 277 hours of LED lighting or 55 hours of incandescent lighting.
+Around the house, with your heating, cooling and lighting, for $1 you could get 175 hours’ use of a ceiling fan, around 3 hours of cooling, 2 hours of heating through a split system, 225 hours of LED lighting or 45 hours of incandescent lighting.

 More details